unibas-tilics/tilics/articles/article-122-ascii.md

 In this way are not just the capital letters encoded but also the lowercase letters, the digits 0-9 and punctuation symbols.

 This very common character encoding is called ASCII (American Standard Code for Information Interchange).
+Today, the international standard for encoding is called Unicode.
+It is way bigger than ASCII, such that (in some days) every possible character of every language will have its own digital code.

 <!-- END BODY -->